-WCBU is primarily a news and information station, but also features locally curated eclectic music on weekends.
+WCBU is primarily a news and information station, but also features locally curated eclectic music (Highway 309) on weekends.
 The station has increased its news and content staff from one full-time and one part-time in May of 2019 to, as of this writing, four full-time, two part-time, and several correspondents/stringers and student interns.
-As of December 2021.
-WCBU features daily local newscasts, a weekly local arts program, a daily 8-minute local news podcast that also airs twice during Morning Edition, and WCBU launched a 30-minute local news magazine ("All Things Peoria") airing Monday-Friday at 5 P.M. in October of 2021.
+WCBU features daily local newscasts during morning and afternoon drive times, a weekly local arts program, and a daily 8-minute local news podcast that also airs four times during Morning Edition.